mlubinsky/mlubinsky.github.com/ml_2/README.md

 Ensemble Learning can be done using two ways, one is to use different algorithms prediction combine to generate a new high accuracy prediction or another way is to use a single algorithm multiple times and at the end, use each model prediction to generate a better model with good accuracy.

-### What is bagging and Boosting in machine learning?
+### What is Bagging and Boosting in machine learning?

 Ans: Bagging is a method of combining predictions of the same type means from the same algorithm.
 Ex: Random Forest.
 In this, each model is built independently with equal weight given to them.
 It reduces the overfitting problem. it also decreases the variance.
 Boosting is a way of combining predictions belongs to different algorithms.
 Ex: Gradient boosting.
 The new model is highly influenced by the performance of the previously built models.
 It reduces the bias.